d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 net(x)
 ```

 Repeating the forward computation will lead to the same output (we omit details).
-Now let's see what happens if we invoke the `hybridize` method.
+Now let us see what happens if we invoke the `hybridize` method.

 ```{.python .input  n=10}
 net.hybridize()